-Our ActivMAb platform is designed to include complementary DNA, or cDNAs, of interest in recombinant vaccinia viruses and to enable highthroughput screening of antibodies with desirable properties that are expressed on the viral surface.
-The vaccinia virus is an enveloped virus, which means that its protein capsid is protected by a cell membrane.
-The viral envelope typically expresses several viral surface glycoproteins, which are key components that define how the virus interacts with its host organism.
-These viruses have been engineered to efficiently express full-length IgG antibodies on the envelope surface permitting for recognition of desired target antigens.
+Our ActivMAb platform is designed to insert complementary DNA, or cDNAs, of interest in recombinant vaccinia viruses and to enable highthroughput screening of antibodies with desirable properties that are expressed on the viral surface.
+The vaccinia virus is an enveloped virus, which means that its protein capsid is protected by a membrane consisting of a lipid bilayer with a very small number of embedded viral proteins.
+We engineer the virus to efficiently express full-length IgG antibodies on the envelope surface.
 In effect, the technology enables the equivalent of phage display in mammalian cells.
-This is intended to have the dual advantage of allowing expression of full-length functional antibodies and reflecting the posttranslational modifications of protein expression that distinguish mammalian cells from bacteria and yeast.
+This is intended to have the dual advantage of allowing expression of full-length functional antibodies and reflecting the post-translational modifications of protein expression that distinguish mammalian cells from bacteria and yeast.
 The platform can aid in de novo antibody selection, optimization of antibody affinity, or conversion of a non-human antibody into a panel of fully human antibodies.